As a system grows, constant refactoring is needed in order to keep the code understandable.

 I prefer a kitchen metaphor.
 I think “clean the kitchen before you make dinner” and “clean the kitchen after you make dinner” make pretty good metaphors for refactoring before and after a change.
 Obviously it’s more annoying and time-consuming to try to cook dinner in a kitchen full of dirty dishes than a clean one.
 And if you clean the kitchen after you make dinner, it just makes it that much faster and easier to make dinner next time because there will be less cleaning.

 Don’t mix refactoring with behavior changes.
-The best time to do refactoring, in my opinion, is either right before or right after a change.
+The best time to do refactoring is either right before or right after a change.